signalscorps/file2stix/docs/extractions.md

 In many cases, a person uploading a report will not want the report and the observables extracted to be shared with anyone else beyond their organisation.
 In file2stix we treat an Organisation as a single `identity` Object.
 In such instances they would assign the report a `TLP:GREEN`, `TLP:AMBER` or `TLP:RED` designation.

 For Reports marked TLP Green, Amber or Red STIX 2.1 Objects representing extracted values always contain `created_by_ref` property to ensure proper attribution when sharing.
+This only applies to STIX Domain an STIX Relationship Objects (SCOs never contain a `created_by_ref` property).

-Like before, every time a new observable is detected, a new SDO Object is created but this time with a `TLP:GREEN`, `TLP:AMBER` or `TLP:RED` marking (except for ATT&CK and CAPEC STIX Objects).
+Like before, every time a new observable is detected, a new STIX Object is created but this time with a `TLP:GREEN`, `TLP:AMBER` or `TLP:RED` marking (except for ATT&CK and CAPEC STIX Objects).

 However, in the case of an observable being detected for the second time, unlike `TLP:WHITE` reports where a single object would be updated, it is possible new observable objects are created.